prose/starter/_posts/2022-06-16-father-s-day.md

 yeah its time to stop and breathe
 sayin sorry has its place
 try to live without the need
+best learn the first time
+way less embarrassing
+whining isn't worth a thing
+just focus on what's happening
+every curse you give comes back
+sticks and glue from elementary
 theres a time to shed a tear
 a time to not be seen
 end of the day